it3xl/git-repo-sync/README.md

 # git-sync

-**git-sync** is automated synchronization of remote Git repositories with auto conflict solving.
+**git-sync** is an automated synchronization of remote Git repositories with auto conflict solving.

 (The text below is in the process of writing.
 Be patient.
 Let me know in case of any error, please.)